Tony's Cronies: Other positions

 The accusations of cronyism also extended to a number of public appointments Blair made.
 In 2001, the public administration select committee held an inquiry into the claims that the government rewarded "Tony's Cronies".
-In 2002, there were also accusations of cronyism from the Conservatives and the Mayor of London, Ken Livingstone, when Labour gave Lord Hollick, a friend of Blair, the chairmanship of the South Bank Arts Complex as a personal gift.
+In 2002, there were also accusations of cronyism from the Conservatives and the Mayor of London, Ken Livingstone, when Labour gave Lord Hollick, a friend of Blair, the chairmanship of the Southbank Centre arts complex as a personal gift.
 Labour rejected this claim, saying that the appointment was not covered by the public appointments guidelines.
 The accusation of "Tony's Cronies" also extended to the European Union when Blair appointed Peter Mandelson as the UK's European Union Commissioner.
 This move was criticised by members of the Labour party, with Labour MP, Ian Davidson, saying that it was "... seen as arrogance by New Labour, bringing in a crony of the Prime Minister who is deeply unpopular in the Labour Party."

 Raising the spectre of "Tony's Cronies" became a standard method of attacking Blair.

-In 2007, Blair resigned and Gordon Brown took over the position of Prime Minister.
+In 2007, Blair resigned and Gordon Brown took over the position of prime minister.
 Brown started to remove most of those who were seen as "Tony's Cronies" from the Cabinet.
 However, there were reports of Labour MPs trying to gain favour with Brown after he appointed his former press secretary, Ian Austin, as his Parliamentary Private Secretary.

 Legacy

-After Blair left office, people who had been given positions by Brown after he had become Prime Minister were referred to as "Brown-nosers".
-In 2010, when the Conservatives formed a new government in coalition with the Liberal Democrats after the 2010 general election, the new Prime Minister David Cameron faced similar accusations to Blair when he was perceived as rewarding with life peerages those who had assisted him.
+After Blair left office, people who had been given positions by Brown after he had become prime minister were referred to as "Brown-nosers".
+In 2010, when the Conservatives formed a new government in coalition with the Liberal Democrats following the 2010 general election, the new prime minister David Cameron faced similar accusations to Blair when he was perceived as rewarding with life peerages those who had assisted him.
 These people were referred to as "Dave's Faves", an intended allusion to "Tony's Cronies".